 Want to learn more about the surf in Costa Rica?

-Check out our detailed guide about planning a surf trip in our Guide to Surfing Costa Rica
+Check out our detailed Travel Guide to Surfing Costa Rica.